How to Take an Oral Exam

 For many students, the experience of taking an oral exam is one that is very different to taking a written exam, although you may find that preparation for an oral exam is similar to a written exam.

-Oral Exams are a standard feature of English as a Second Language Exams such as the Michigan English Language Arts Battery, or TOEFL.
+Oral Exams are a standard feature of English as a Second Language Exams such as the Michigan English Language Arts Battery.
 In addition, several other standardized tests such as the NNAAP and the ITBS have an oral component.

 An oral exam allows you to demonstrate to the assessor a variety of skills including: